wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 36 Therefore , let the counsellors of the king ponder these things , and let the strong ships of Britain drive the vessels of Columbia from our coast.

-37 "Now the wise men of Britain heard those things with sorrow ; and they spake one to another concerning the matter :
+37 Now the wise men of Britain heard those things with sorrow ; and they spake one to another concerning the matter :

 38 But they wist not what to do ; for the cunning of the captains of the fast sailing vessels of Columbia , surpassed the wisdom of the lords of Britain.